 Money is money, isn’t it?
 Does it matter where your money comes from?
-When it comes to considering Private Equity (PE) and Venture Capital (VC) then, yes!
-The difference is huge., explains our Entrepreneur in Residence, Glenn Elliott.
+When it comes to considering Private Equity (PE) and Venture Capital (VC) then yes!
+The difference is huge, explains Glenn Elliott.

 When reporting on investors, journalists tend to merge the two.
 Blogs like TechCrunch tend to use the word investor generically whilst actually predominantly talking about venture capital investors.
 That’s one of the key ways that entrepreneurs misunderstand how private equity works and what it is like running a PE-backed business.

 Here are five ways that private equity investment differs from venture capital investment.

 Remember, in this article, as in all articles on this site, when I say PE, I am talking is mid-market growth private equity, not turnaround specialists, special situations or the big evil affairs who buy non-growth assets and strip out costs.

 Five ways that private equity is different from venture capital

 There are exceptions to all rules, but the following five differences are correct in most to almost all cases.
 There are different types of private equity, and I’m talking here about lower mid-market, growth private equity funds, i.e. those that invest in growing businesses by backing entrepreneurs.